How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Your blood sugar should remain at less than 100 mg/dl.
 If your blood sugar rises, you could develop Type 2 diabetes.

-Type 2 diabetes is a significant factor in developing heart disease, stroke, and kidney disease.
+Type 2 diabetes is a significant factor in the development of heart disease, stroke, and kidney disease.
 Severe complications of Type 2 diabetes can lead to amputation and blindness.

-Nonalcoholic steatohepatitis (NASH) happens when fat builds in the liver, causing injury.
+Fatty liver disease (nonalcoholic steatohepatitis (NASH)) happens when fat builds in the liver, causing injury.

 Kidney Disease